EnricoCaprioglio/Lucciole/_news/announcement_5.md

 related_posts: false
 ---

-Second version of "[Synergistic Motifs in Gaussian Systems"](https://arxiv-org.sussex.idm.oclc.org/abs/2505.24686) is on the ArXiv and submitted to journal!
+Second version of ["Synergistic Motifs in Gaussian Systems"](https://arxiv-org.sussex.idm.oclc.org/abs/2505.24686) is on the ArXiv and submitted to the journal!